 Tide pooling is at its best during King Tides.
 The exceptionally low tides reveal an underwater world of creatures and habitats well worth the find.
-From the regular finds like crabs, mussels, anemones, and starfish to the more rare finds of urchins and octopus, the low tides are a fascinating peek into the Monterey Bay.
-Before you go, be sure to reference a tide chart (yes, timing DOES matter since you need to go around the lowest tides) and pick one of our suggested beaches on our Tide Pooling Guide.
-Beaches like Natural Bridges, Davenport Landing, Santa Maria’s, West Cliff, and Pleasure Point are listed.
+From the usual sightings like crabs, hermit crabs, mussels, anemones, sea snails, and starfish (the leather starfish have been a particularly popular find last year!) to the more rare discoveries like urchins, sea cucumbers, nudibranch (look it up if you’ve never seen one), and octopus, the low tides are a fascinating peek into the Monterey Bay.
+But please remember to watch your step and leave the creatures alone.
+We want to protect and preserve this beautiful coastline and the wildlife and ecosystems that call it home.

 TAKE A WALK ON THE BEACH – A LONG ONE

-During the lowest tides you are able to cover a lot more ground on your beach walk!
+During the lowest tides, you are able to cover a lot more ground on your beach walk!
 Many spots that are usually un-walkable become walkable as beach sand is revealed to guide your steps.
 A few of our favorite long stretches are from Aptos to Capitola, the collection of Live Oak Beaches, and Watsonville beaches to Aptos.
 And for the little explorers, try the shorter low tide walk from New Brighton State Beach to Capitola Beach.

 WATCH THE HIGH SURF FROM THE COAST